 Non-EU-harmonised materials (in the EU) are materials, for which no specific EU regulated measures exist (see figure 4).
-There is currently no formal legal requirement for a declaration of compliance on the EU level for these materials.
+There is currently no formal legal requirement for a declaration of compliance on the EU level for these materials, and in this case other evidences of suitability are required.
 Here the Resolution CM/Res(2020)9 on the safety and quality of materials and articles for contact with food can be used for orientation.